 Which stalls are open?

+All Dandenong Market food traders are open.
 This includes produce stalls, butchers, fishmongers, delicatessens, pantry and grocery items and bakeries.

 Are Market Square and the Northern Food Court open?